|SUBJECT:||SURVEILLANCE AND MONITORING TECHNOLOGY|

 University Facilities: Means all University areas on University owned, leased or controlled property, both internal and external, and includes offices, common spaces, labs and all other areas.

-The conduct of Surveillance Monitoring or Recording, and the use of Surveillance Cameras at the University are limited to uses that do not violate a person’s “reasonable expectation of privacy”, as that term is defined by law.
+The conduct of Surveillance Monitoring or Recording, and the use of Surveillance Devices at the University are limited to uses that do not violate a person’s “reasonable expectation of privacy”, as that term is defined by law.

 Network connectivity for Surveillance Monitoring or Recording must comply with University Policy #850 Network Policy.